UniversalToolCompiler/UTC_ShaderLibrary/README.md

 This Shader Library is for UE and shaders beginners, but also advanced users who want to speed up shaders’ creation.

-This plugin is composed of 2 different parts,
+This plugin is composed of 3 different parts,

 * `The Master Materials Generator` based on the Material Functions Library
 * `The Material Functions Library`
+* A simple RDG example for Compute, Pixel and Vertex Shader

 ## Plugin Installation